NYT Still Stands by Collusion Story After CNN Embarrassment

 The Associated Press soon followed with its own correction admitting it was hoodwinked by the "17 intel agencies" talking point of the Democrats.
 "In stories published April 6, June 2, June 26 and June 29, The Associated Press reported that all 17 U.S. intelligence agencies have agreed that Russia tried to influence the 2016 election to benefit Donald Trump," the AP wrote in its correction.
 "That assessment was based on information collected by three agencies — the FBI, CIA and National Security Agency — and published by the Office of the Director of National Intelligence, which represents all U.S. intelligence agencies.
 Not all 17 intelligence agencies were involved in reaching the assessment."

 Critics of the Times and mainstream media pounced.
 But a much bigger wart remains on The Times, according to the White House.
-The Feb.
-14 story is the basis for many of the so-called collusion stories in the mainstream media that suggest Trump campaign operatives worked with Russian hackers.
-(The Times admitted, it should be noted, no such evidence yet exists.) (go to page 2 to continue reading)
+The February 14 story is the basis for many of the so-called collusion stories in the mainstream media that suggest Trump campaign operatives worked with Russian hackers.
+(The Times admitted, it should be noted, no such evidence yet exists.)